AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.
 * imageio is used to make movies.
-* svn: When using Anaconda we also encourage installation of the svn (subversion) conda package.
-This is not actually part of Python and can be installed directly into your system's configuration.
-It is used by GSAS-II to download updates to our code.
-This can be skipped if svn is installed directly (easy Linux, but a bit harder on MacOS and Windows).
-In conda-forge this package is called subversion, but at present is only available for Linux.
+* requests: this package simplifies http access (https://requests.readthedocs.io/).
+It is used for access to webpages such as ISODISTORT and for some internal software downloads.
-* pywin32 (windows only): this provides the win32com module that is used to install GSAS-II on windows machines.
+* win32com (windows only): this module is used to install GSAS-II on windows machines.
 GSAS-II can be used on Windows without this, but the installation will offer less integration into Windows.
+Conda provides this under the name pywin32.
 * conda: the conda package allows access to conda features from inside Python.
-It will be used inceasingly by GSAS-II to self-install software.
+It will be used increasingly by GSAS-II to self-install software.
 The conda package is installed by default in miniconda and anaconda but if you create an environment for GSAS-II (`conda create -n <env> package-list...`), it will not be added unless you request it specifically.

-* requests: this package simplifies http access (https://requests.readthedocs.io/).
-It is used for access to webpages such as ISODISTORT and for some internal software downloads.
+The following are conda package is used in GSAS-II but is not actually a Python package.

+* svn (or subversion): the GSAS-II code works much better when subversion is available to install and update the GSAS-II code.
+Technically it is optional, but is not easy to bypass.
+The Anaconda distribution once provided this, but does this no longer.
+With the conda-forge repository we now use, it is only available for Linux (where it really is not needed since it is easy to install there) and the package is called subversion.
+For MacOS and Windows, the GSAS-II self-installer now provides binaries for the svn program.

 *Conda command*:
   Here is a typical conda command used to install a GSAS-II compatible